EntryInvalid/Java-Technical-Analysis-Charts/README.md

 as well.

 ## !!
-The API Key can be entered @ Master.HistoricalCandles.ModelPKG.API_Handler.Api_Key !!
+The API Key can be entered @ Master.HistoricalCandles.ModelPKG.API_Handler.ApiKey !!

 # Dependencies